SpellForce 2: Dragon Storm: Synopsis

 Thankful for his freedom, Mordecay reveals that Riddengard is working with a Shaper, one of two survivors who were in a magical stasis in the Citadel until the mage reawakened them.
 Concerned by this, the group continue to follow after the Soul Carrier to the Refuge, home to the dragons.
 To their surprise, the Shaper Conqueror and their friends find the Soul Carrier has become a dragon following a ritual, and works under the dragon Noradim.
 Both become deeply troubled that a Shaper has returned, whereupon the female Shaper awakens from her slumber, and explains their motive.
 She reveals the Shapers became mad due to their addiction to the power of the Archfire, and that her husband, whom Riddengard awoke first, is seeking to reconnect to this power, offering it to those vulnerable to it so that he can control them.

 After an attack by the Shaper, which leads to Riddengard being killed by Caine, Noradim offers aid from the younger dragons in defending Westguard from the Shaper's wrath.
 Arriving in time, the Shaper Conqueror defends their home, receiving reinforcements from the Realm to push out the Shaper's troops led by the Blessed Ones – mages recruited by Riddengard and infused with the Archfire.
 Pursuing after the Shaper, the group find they have gone to enact their plan in Sevenskeep, and pursue after them.
 Fighting alongside Ulf, who seeks to liberate his home, the Shaper Conqueror discovers the Shaper's power makes them virtually invincible.
 Left with no choice, they absorb the power of the Archfire to combat them, at the cost of their life.
 Honoring their sacrifice, Noradim and the Soul Carrier revive the Shaper Conqueror, who becomes a dragon, and works alongside them to await the day the people of Eo can reconnect without the use of the portals.

 Reception

-Dragon Storm was generally received positively.
+Darren Allen of Eurogamer rated the game a 6/10, calling it a palatable expansion that refines the sequel's focus on smaller battles and quality questing, even if it lacks major new additions.